0xJuancito/capture-the-ether-solutions/solutions/call-me.md

 # Call me

+The goal of this challenge is to run a function in a contract.

-1. Create the task [call-me](../tasks/call-me.ts) to call the `callme` function in the smart contract
+I've created a task [call-me](../tasks/call-me.ts) to execute the `callme` function in the contract

-2. Run `npx hardhat call-me --network ropsten`
+Run `npx hardhat call-me --network ropsten` to complete the challenge